ss0832/MultiOptPy/README.md

 This program reproduces AFIR method in python for learning purposes.

+**Notice:** This program contains many experimental features, which may not work as intended.
+Please use them at your own risk.

 ## Features

 - It is intended to be used in a linux environment.